-To work with the “Matrix” visualization we need to understand the fields of this visual.
-Insert a blank “Matrix” visual to see its fields.
+To work with the Matrix visualization, we need to understand the fields of this visual.
+Insert a blank Matrix visual to see its fields.

-- Values: This is nothing but the “value column” which needs to be summarized.
-For example “Sales Column, Cost Column, Profit Column” etc… based on the requirement.
+- Values: This is nothing but the “Value Column,” which needs to be summarized.
+For example, “Sales Column,” “Cost Column,” “Profit Column,” etc., based on the requirement.

 How to Create Matrix Visual in Power BI?
 (Examples)

-To create power BI matrix visual we need some sort of data and we have created dummy data to demonstrate this visual.
+To create a matrix visual, we need some data.
+Therefore, we have created dummy data to demonstrate this visual.

-Using this data we need to create a summary table.
-To insert the blank “Matrix” visual from the visualization list.
+- To insert the blank “Matrix” visual from the visualization list.

-Once the visual is created we need to play with its formatting to make it look good, clean and neat.
-By selecting the visual click on the “Formatting” tab.
+Once the visual is created, we need to play with its formatting to make it look good, clean, and neat.

-Now matrix table formatted like the below.
+- Now, the matrix table is formatted like the below.

 - Font: Segoe (Bold)